glowwEE/glowwEE/README.md

 ### 🚀 Currently:
 - 🌱 Learning 2D animations and creative coding.
 - ✍️ Writing technical content, tutorials, and SEO-optimized blog posts.
-- 💬 Helping others grow with open-source contributions and friendly advice.
+- 💬 Helping others grow by teaching young ladies Frontend development.
+It is my way of giving back to the society.
 - 🧠 Exploring 2D animation, 3D web development  and AI technologies.
 - 🎯 2024 Goal: Perfect my current skill stack and explore more animation libraries like GSAP, Lottie, and Framer Motion.